top of page

 The hemi-wing should develop more lift for less power than the unmodified

-R/C heli of the same model as the one cannibalized to make the hemi-wing.
+R/C helicopter of the same model as the one cannibalized to make the hemi-wing.

 ---- HOW do I test/measure and establish the truth of this?